7-keto DHEA side effects supplement,

 reactions to seeing people of my own sex.
 I have never experienced this before.

 I'm happily married and have found this quite disturbing.
-Is this an experience

-Hormones are powerful substances and I have, for many years, asked the nutritional supplement industry to keep dosages over the counter limited to 5 or 10 mg and to warn people not to take these hormones daily without breaks.
+A. Hormones are powerful substances and I have, for many years, asked the nutritional supplement industry to keep dosages over the counter limited to 5 or 10 mg and to warn people not to take these hormones daily without breaks.
 Being more sexual can tilt some individuals towards being attracted to both sexes and potentially the hormones may trigger certain areas in the brain that lead to be attracted to a member of the same sex.

 At 46 I started reading a book about losing belly fat.
 One of the suggested supplements was 7-Keto dhea pills.
 At first I had no problem taking one pill at night.
 Then I realized from reading the bottle that I was supposed to take 1 three times daily so I started that about a month ago.
 Well, I have been having heart palpitations quite a bit.
 Sometimes my heart even hurts.
 Just the other day I was having anxiety and got overly upset about something.